abnerjosefelixbarbosa/desafio-uol-host/README.md

 /api/players/update-player?id=

 {
+  "id": "string",
   "name": "string",
   "email": "string",
   "phone": "string",
+  "codeName": "string",
-  "type": "AVENGERS"
+  "playerGroup": "AVENGERS"
 }
 ```

 # Project execution

 - Copy the repository.
-- Import the project in a Java IDE.
+- Import the project in a IDE.
 - Excute the project.
 - Access [API document](http://localhost:8080/swagger-ui/index.html) or use a platform for API testing.